 Judge ponders trial for man never prosecuted in '72 shooting

 In this Monday, Jan.
 30, 2017, photo, Becky Cooper, left, the ex-wife of former Columbus police Officer Niki "Nick" Cooper, and their daughters Amy Cooper, middle, and Lori Cooper display a photo of Niki Cooper from his...
-The Army says it will allow the $3.8 billion Dakota Access oil pipeline to cross under a Missouri River reservoir in North Dakota, clearing the way for completion of the disputed four-state project.
-The Army says it will allow the $3.8 billion Dakota Access oil pipeline to cross under a Missouri River reservoir in North Dakota, clearing the way for completion of the disputed four-state project.
+Authorities say a Pennsylvania handyman accused of serial child rape kept a "perverse shrine" in his trailer _ 1,000 pairs of used girl's underwear _ and documented his crimes in hundreds of disturbing, graphic...
+Authorities say a Pennsylvania handyman accused of serial child rape kept a "perverse shrine" in his trailer _ 1,000 pairs of used girl's underwear _ and documented his crimes in hundreds of disturbing, graphic images and writings.

 Add your comments below